 Nothing better than turning your leftover gluten-free sourdough discard into something delicious — especially when the recipes are easy, cozy, and waste-free!

-Whether you’re craving fluffy pancakes for breakfast, soft dinner rolls, or chewy pretzel bites for snacking, these Gluten-Free Sourdough Discard Recipes are simple to make and full of flavor.
+If you’re craving fluffy pancakes for breakfast, soft dinner rolls, or pretzel bites for snacking, these Gluten-Free Sourdough Discard Recipes are simple to make and full of flavor.

 Perfect for using up your discard in creative ways, this list includes everything from gluten-free sourdough pizza crust and bagels to biscuits, muffins, and cinnamon rolls — all naturally gluten-free and family-approved!